IDNI/TML/README.md

 * Strings are encoded in a different style than described here.
 * Symbol for length of strings.
 * Support binary input files and UTF-8 charset.
-* Grammars support only one input string for now, with default start symbol S.
 * Parsing error messages and bugs.
 * Comprehensive tests of everything.